 The ToolkitRC M6 LiPo Battery Charger is super small, portable and affordable.
 It also has some cool features that are missing in other popular higher end chargers.

-In this review, I test popular 6S LiPo batteries for racing drones and mini quads, compare their performance including capacity, discharge rate, and internal resistance.
+I recently tested some more 6S LiPo batteries in 2019 for racing drones and mini quads, comparing their performance including discharge rate (voltage sag), and actual capacity.

-Multirotors (aka drones) are fueled by LiPo battery, they are able to store and deliver large amount of power.
-In this guide you will learn how to read the spec of LiPo for your mini quadcopter, and how to choose and handle them safely.
+FPV racing drones are fueled by LiPo batteries, they are able to store and deliver large amount of power.
+In this guide you will learn how to read the spec of LiPo for your mini quad, and how to choose and handle them safely.

 Parallel charging allows you to charge multiple LiPo batteries simultaneously using a single charger.
 Parallel charging is an effective way to quickly charge the large amount of LiPo’s that mini quad pilots use.
 When you do it properly, it’s quite safe.

 The Ummagrip Universal Super Sticky Battery Pad is designed for holding the LiPo on a mini quad, so it doesn’t slide out or move during flight.
 I have been using it for over 6 months and I’d like to share my experience with it.